automatika-robotics/embodied-agents/README.md

 ## Installation 🛠️

-### Pre-Requisits

-#### Install ROS

-_EmbodiedAgents_ is built to be used with ROS2.
-All ROS distributions starting from _Humble_ are supported.
-Install ROS2 by following the instructions on the [official site](https://docs.ros.org/en/iron/Installation.html).

-#### Install a model serving platform
+### Install a model serving platform

 The core of _EmbodiedAgents_ is agnostic to model serving platforms.
-It currently supports [Ollama](https://ollama.com) and [RoboML](https://github.com/automatika-robotics/robo-ml).
+It currently supports [Ollama](https://ollama.com), [RoboML](https://github.com/automatika-robotics/robo-ml) and any platform or cloud provider with an OpenAI compatible API (e.g. [vLLM](https://github.com/vllm-project/vllm), [lmdeploy](https://github.com/InternLM/lmdeploy) etc.).
 Please install either of these by following the instructions provided by respective projects.
-Support for new platforms will be continuously added.
+Support for new platforms is being continuously added.
 If you would like to support a particular platform, please open an issue/PR.

 ### Install _EmbodiedAgents_ (Ubuntu)

-Install python dependencies using pip as follows:

-`pip install 'attrs>=23.2.0'`

-For ROS versions >= 'humble', you can install _EmbodiedAgents_ with your package manager.
+For ROS versions >= _humble_, you can install _EmbodiedAgents_ with your package manager.
 For example on Ubuntu:

 `sudo apt install ros-$ROS_DISTRO-automatika-embodied-agents`

+Alternatively, grab your favorite deb package from the [release page](https://github.com/automatika-robotics/embodied-agents/releases) and install it as follows:

+`sudo dpkg -i ros-$ROS_DISTRO-automatica-embodied-agents_$version$DISTRO_$ARCHITECTURE.deb`

+If the attrs version from your package manager is < 23.2, install it using pip as follows:

+`pip install 'attrs>=23.2.0'`

 ### Install _EmbodiedAgents_ from source